 - If you completed further coursework since your previous application, official transcripts should be sent from your college or university directly to CAS.

-If you applied to Michigan Law within the past two years, your previous application materials and letters of recommendation will be on file in our office.
+If you applied to Michigan Law in the prior admissions season, your previous application materials and letters of recommendation will be on file in our office.
 We encourage you to supplement your application with information you think would help us evaluate your qualifications.
 While we recommend that you submit a new personal statement and new letters of recommendation, it is not mandatory.
 If you would like instead for us to consider your previously filed materials, however, please be sure to specify that clearly in a cover letter with the rest of your application.